Katherine Wakeham is a senior associate in the Litigation team in London.

 • England and Wales, 2016

-• Rising Star for Commercial Litigation in The Legal 500 UK 2024.
+• Rising Star and highly regarded for Commercial Litigation:Mid-Market in Legal 500 UK 2022-2024.

-• The Legal 500 UK 2024 interviewees describe Katherine as “diligent and knowledgeable” and “an associate who punches well above her seniority.
+• Legal 500 UK 2024 interviewees describe Katherine as “diligent and knowledgeable” and “an associate who punches well above her seniority.
 She has a good tactical mind.”

 • Listed in Best Lawyers: Ones to Watch 2023 and 2024 for Litigation.

-• The Legal 500 UK 2023 interviewees describe Katherine as follows: “Associate Katherine Wakeham is energetic, on the ball, and a brilliant technical lawyer.
+• Legal 500 UK 2023 interviewees describe Katherine as follows: “Associate Katherine Wakeham is energetic, on the ball, and a brilliant technical lawyer.
 She commands the respect of clients and is a team player.”
 “Chris Webber and associate Katherine Wakeham make for a fantastic team.
 They are capable of providing strategic advice in addition to execution; and their grasp of complex issues and ability to distil them into straightforward advice with high degrees of autonomy is what makes them excel over others.

 {{insights.date}} {{insights.type}} {{insights.contentTypeTag}}